Be sure to deposit funds to make them available for trading.

 The logic is that you make a payment; a positive payment means you end with less money; a negative payment means you end with more money.

-To mitigate frontrunning, we use the TWAP (time weighted average price) from the previous 60 minutes of trading.
+To mitigate frontrunning, we use the 1-hour TWAP (time weighted average price).
 This may result in the index price shown differing somewhat from the price you see on other major exchanges, especially when the market is volatile.

 The price shown in the Perpetual Protocol trading interface is updated when a new price is received from Chainlink.
-Note, however, that the Oracle price is only used when calculating hourly funding payments.
+Note, however, that the index price is only used when calculating hourly funding payments.

-Margin ratio is calculated by adding your margin size and PnL for the position, and then dividing by the position size.
+Margin ratio is calculated by adding your margin size and PnL for a given position, and then dividing by the position size.

 PnL or P&L (profile and loss) shows how much value your position has lost or gained.
 Until you close your position, these are unrealized profits or losses.